What it's like to watch Trump's "hush money" trial from inside the courtroom

 Everyone inside the room waits for the radio crackles, this time to signal that the area is clear.
 Until then, no one is allowed to stand up.
 Reporters are admonished to not speak loudly.

-As the minutes dragged on Monday, during and after Trump's hallway speech, Bragg and his team of prosecutors tried to escape through a side door typically used by courtroom staff.
-They returned a minute later, appearing frustrated and annoyed, unable to depart.
+As the minutes dragged on Monday, during and after Trump's hallway speech, Bragg and his team of prosecutors try to escape through a side door typically used by courtroom staff.
+They return a minute later, appearing frustrated and annoyed, unable to depart.

 Finally, the radio chorus.
 Bragg, his head down, quickly heads out through that same side door.
 The rest of the room is then allowed to file out.